 Game AI Systems

 Game AI encompasses the techniques and systems that create intelligent, responsive, and believable non-player characters (NPCs) and game behaviors.
-Unlike traditional AI research focused on optimal decision-making, game AI prioritizes creating engaging, entertaining, and appropriately challenging experiences while maintaining performance constraints of real-time applications.
+Unlike academic AI focused on optimal decision-making, game AI prioritizes engaging, entertaining, and appropriately challenging experiences — all within the hard real-time performance constraints of an interactive frame.

 Foundations of Game AI